The Best Centralized Cryptocurrency Exchanges in 2021

 Frequently Asked Questions

 The popularity of Bitcoin and other cryptocurrencies has enticed many fraudsters into launching fake exchanges and tricking novices to join their platform.
 The best way to stay safe is to stick to reputable crypto exchanges like the ones mentioned in this guide.
-Of course, this list is limited to ten and only centralized exchanges, but you can browse through our Cryptocurrency Exchange Reviews for more.
 Another great indicator of the trustworthiness of the exchange is to take a look at its market prices.
 If it offers incredulously cheap prices that significantly differ from the ones offered by regular platforms, you might be looking at a scam.

 Looking for the best Bitcoin exchange?
 Whichever exchange from our list of best centralized exchanges you choose, you won’t end up short of bitcoins.
 With that being said, it’s true that some platforms have better offers than others.
 Our top pick is Coinbase, as this Bitcoin exchange has been a staple in the industry for years.
 Regardless of your expertise, you’ll find Coinbase very easy-to-use but, more importantly, you’ll get one of the best offers on BTC thanks to the platform’s deep liquidity.